Accessibility

 If you feel we have not answered your enquiry or complaint satisfactorily, please contact us again and we will escalate your enquiry or complaint.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+They provide advice and assistance on equality and disability rights in the UK.

 Technical information about this website’s accessibility